-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 Opacity

-The paint’s opacity can vary depending upon the kind of paint you are using, as mentioned before.
+The paint’s opacity can vary depending on the kind of paint you are using, as mentioned before.

 Some paints are more rich and opaque while some are transparent.
 Depending upon your use you may prefer one or the other.